-However, the mere existence of another distortion does not necessarily upset our result.
-For instance, in our Neoclassical example, the REE outcome is not first-best efficient because lump-sum taxes are unavailable.
-Still, our result goes through because the tax distortion is invariant to bounded rationality.
-This guarantees that welfare can still be expressed as in (10), modulo a reinterpretation of the policymaker's ideal point: instead of representing the unconstrained first best, this point represents the kind of second best characterized in Barro (1979) and Lucas and Stokey (1983).
-The essence of Assumption 1 is therefore not to rule out all other distortions but rather to abstract from the possibility that the agents' deviation from full rationality is used by the policymaker as a tool for correcting other problems in the economy (as it is the case, for instance, in Gabaix, 2020, and Farhi and Gabaix, 2020).
+representing the unconstrained first best, this point represents the kind of second best characterized in Barro (1979) and Lucas and Stokey (1983).
+The essence of Assumption 1 is not to rule out all other distortions but to abstract from the possibility that the agents' deviation from full rationality is used by the policy maker as a tool for correcting other problems in the economy (as is the case, for instance, in Gabaix 2020; Farhi and Gabaix 2020).

-5.3 Arbitrary Mistakes in Reasoning
+V.C.
+Arbitrary Mistakes in Reasoning

-Our main specification equated agents' bounded rationality to lack of common knowledge of others' awareness and rationality, which amounted to under-estimation of the responses of others.
-This captures the common core feature of the theoretical literature on which we build (Angeletos and Lian, 2018; Farhi and Werning, 2019; Gabaix, 2020; Garcia-Schmidt and Woodford, 2019).
-But a policymaker themselves could be forgiven for not having complete confidence that these theories are correct.
+Our main specification equated agents' bounded rationality to lack of common knowledge of others' awareness and rationality, which amounted to underestimation of the responses of others.
+This captures the common core feature of the theoretical literature on which we build (Angeletos and Lian 2018; Farhi and Werning 2019; García-Schmidt and Woodford 2019; Gabaix 2020).
+But a policy maker could be forgiven for not having complete confidence that these theories are correct.

 Consider the following two alternative stories.
-The first is that individual agents will be startled and over-estimate the response of the economy to the policy news.
+The first is that individual agents will be startled and overestimate the response of the economy to the policy news.
 The second is that agents' behavior will be swayed by animal spirits (extrinsic waves of optimism and pessimism about the behavior of others) or by purely random errors in their reasoning about GE effects (such as, perhaps, those caused by a misspecified belief about the structure of the economy).
-To capture these possibilities in a structured yet flexible manner, we now consider the following specification of the beliefs about others' behavior:
+To capture these possibilities in a structured yet flexible manner, we consider the following specification of the beliefs about others' behavior:

-Assumption 5 (General distorted reasoning).
-Average beliefs satisfy $\tilde{\mathbb{E}}[K] = \lambda K + \sigma \varepsilon$ for some $\lambda > 0$ (possibly $\lambda > 1$) and $\sigma \ge 0$, where ε is a unit-variance noise term unknown to the policymaker and independent of the policy announcement.
+Assumption 5.
+(General distorted reasoning) Average beliefs satisfy $\overline{\mathbb{E}}[K] = \lambda K + \sigma \varepsilon$ for some $\lambda > 0$ (possibly $\lambda > 1$) and $\sigma \ge 0$, where ε is a unit-variance noise term unknown to the policy maker and independent of the policy announcement.

 Unlike the main analysis, the friction is now introduced directly in the expectations of K as opposed to in the depth of agents' knowledge and rationality.
-This shortcut lets us focus on how the friction matters for behavior as opposed to how it is micro-founded.
+This shortcut lets us focus on how the friction matters for behavior as opposed to how it is microfounded.
 But the missing details can easily be filled in.